Xwb7533/CPStools-scripts/README.md

 ## 2 Sequence adjustment function

-There are three scripts in this function:
+There are two scripts in this function:

 ​	IR.py : identify the four regions in chloroplast genome sequences.

+​	seq_adj.py: this script has three modes, LSC, SSC, and RP

-​	LSC_adj.py : adjust the sequence start with the first bp in LSC region.
+​		LSC: adjust the sequence start with the first bp in LSC region.

-​	SSC_adj.py : adjust the direction of SSC region.
+​		SSC: adjust the direction of SSC region.

+​		RP: adjust the sequence to the reversed complement.

 ### Parameters

 #### IR.py

 IR.py accepts one parameter: